-Is my work and providing for myself more important than proclaiming the Gospel and testifying for Jesus to the whole world?
-Is the purpose of my existence primarily to make money that I would even set aside the Gospel and consider it of secondary importance over my work?
-Did God ever lack provision for me and my family that I would do such a thing?!
+Is providing for myself more important than proclaiming the Gospel and testifying for Jesus to the whole world?
+Is the purpose of my existence primarily to make money?
+Should I set aside the Gospel and consider it secondary over my job?
+Did God ever lack provision for me and my family that I would choose to distrust Him and disobey His commands?!

 I regarded my responsibility to “work for an income” as more important and urgent than the Gospel.
 I allowed world values and social norms to dictate which I should prioritize.
 I considered what is central as peripheral and peripheral as central.
 And didn’t even notice it!
 How foolish can I get?
 Indeed, the wisdom of the world is foolishness to God.
 What I thought as wise and right thing to do, out of the best of my human reason, is ultimately foolishness.
 Only God’s grace and loving correction enabled me to understand which is truly wise.